Common Food Label Claims - Explained

 The "Natural" Claim -

-The cage-free claim -
+The "Cage-Free" Claim -

 On eggs does mean that the hens who laid them did not spend their entire lives in inhumane wire cages, and that is a good thing.
 But it doesn't mean they had any access to the outdoors, or even adequate space or enrichment in that indoor environment.

-The Grass-fed" Claim -
+The "Grass-fed" Claim -

 The "Free-Range" or "Free Roaming" Claim -

-Most farm animals are housed entirely indoors.
-The USDA requires producers using "free-range" or "free-roaming" claims to demonstrate that animals have "access to the outdoors,” but size, quality and length of access to that outdoor space is unregulated, so conditions vary greatly and again can be considered substandard
+Most farm animals live their lives entirely indoors.
+The USDA requires producers using "free-range" or "free-roaming" claims to demonstrate that animals have "access to the outdoors."
+Still, size, quality, and length of access to that outdoor space are unregulated, so conditions vary greatly and again can be considered substandard

 What about the term "Grass-fed" specifically on Whey Protein Powders?

 Chances are, you may have purchased protein powder that, in some way, shape, or form, marketed claims to be "Grassfed" sourced.
 A few reasons for this claim to be made so quickly and to be abused so often include:

 - The perception of the term "Grass-fed" and it's the association with a premium cost.